Foundational Reading · 67 Terms · Reviewed June 2026

 An agentic AI system goes beyond one-shot generation.
 It decomposes a goal into steps, selects tools, calls APIs or retrieval, observes results, and adapts the next action.
 In an enterprise context, this only becomes safe when paired with an orchestrator, policy enforcement, and execution traces.
 See AI Agent Orchestration for the runtime view.

-See also: Multi-Agent Orchestration, Tool Governance
+See also: AI Agent, Multi-Agent Orchestration, Tool Governance

 # AI Agent Governance The policies, permissions, logs, and approvals that make enterprise agents accountable.